Commercial Real Estate

 50 California Street Showcase ProjectShorenstein Realty Services upgraded to Direct Digital Controls, modified setpoints, installed variable frequency drives, and upgraded to LEDs at a 735,000 square foot office building in San Francisco.

-Applying Energy Management Best Practices to Water Monitoring Implementation ModelTower has taken its water management program to the next level with daily reporting, 15-minute interval data, real-time alerts, advanced data analytics, setpoint modifications, internal water audits, and more.
+The Tower Companies: Applying Energy Management Best Practices to Water Monitoring Implementation ModelTower has taken its water management program to the next level with daily reporting, 15-minute interval data, real-time alerts, advanced data analytics, setpoint modifications, and internal water audits that have resulted in signifigant water consumption savings.

 ISO 50001 Energy Management Standard